Asabeneh/30-Days-Of-JavaScript/readMe.md

     </body>
   </html>
 ```
-Open the browser console to see the out put from the console.log()
+Open the browser console to see the output from the console.log()
 ![js code from vscode](./images/js_code_vscode.png)

 ## External script
-Similar to the internal script, the external script link can be on the header or body but it is preferred to put it in the body.
+Similar to the internal script, the external script link can be on the header or body, but it is preferred to put it in the body.
-First we should create an external JavaScript file with .js extension.
+First, we should create an external JavaScript file with .js extension.
 Any JavaScript file ends with .js.
-Create a file introduction.js inside your project directory and write the following code and link this. js file at the bottom of the body
+Create a file introduction.js inside your project directory and write the following code and link this .js file at the bottom of the body.
 ```js
 console.log('Welcome to 30DaysOfJavaScript')
 ```